-Allowing young hairdressers gain valuable hands-on experience working on paying customers by trial and error in today’s fragile economy is just too costly.
-Even worse is the negative word of mouth publicity that affects not only your salon’s bottom line but also the livelihoods of your other experienced staff members as well.
+Allowing young hairdressers gain valuable hands-on experience working on paying customers at regular prices by trial and error in today’s fragile economy is just too costly.
+Even worse the threat of negative word of mouth publicity affects not only your salon’s bottom line but also the livelihoods of your other experienced staff members as well.
 Losing just one customer and their family over the course of the year can be costly and will compromise your client retention efforts, especially when you want to train and develop new young talent out of beauty school.
 Negative word of mouth publicity is the worst kind of advertising.

 The growing need for more training in the areas of people skills development, customer service guidelines, client retention, improved people and communication skills , basic precision hair cutting skills, hands-on experience, better work habits, personal growth and development guidelines and much more, are essential to achieving higher levels of excellence.
 Hairdresser Career Development Systems was created to fill this educational void.

 Do Beauty schools adequately prepare young people to compete in a competitive job market?

 It is important to note that beauty school curriculum is primarily designed to prepare students to pass their state board exam, and to protect the public health and safety of the consumer.
 In fairness to our beauty schools, nine months is just not enough time to teach young talent all the skills that will be necessary in meeting high job market and consumer demands, especially if they want to work in an upscale salon with upscale prices.
 Allowing young talent to learn on paying customers at regular prices with little or no hands-on experience is just unacceptable.